 ADVERTISEMENT

-• The focus of a stage piano is clearly on live suitability: Here you need a robust case and a sound selection suitable for playing in a band.
+• With a robust case and a sound selection suitable for playing in a band, a stage piano is clearly intended for live performances.

 Whether in the studio, on stage or as a home piano in the living room: A portable piano is very flexible.
 (Image Source: Roland)